 It’s a given that teams may disagree.
 However, the team should amicably resolve these internally.
 Pursuing internal issues in public doesn’t augur well for all involved with the venture.
-The spillage of internal wrangles to the open is indicative of a worsening of relationships.
+The spillage of internal struggles to the open indicates a worsening of relationships.
 Small startups rarely weather such storms.
 Often public spats lead to the separation of teams and the death of their vision.

 Funding is critical to any project’s health.
 It follows that any serious project will have stable funding.

 9. No Funding

 Projects that demonstrate long-term team dedication exempt them from the requirement to have substantial financial backing.
 Examples include Bitcoin and Litecoin.
 However, away from these exceptional cases, the more significant majority of coins need adequate funding for their development.
 Inadequate funding discourages growth leading to team exits.

 At times coins claim to have the backing of famed venture capitalists or significant funds.
 Unfortunately, it isn’t tricky to verify these claims.
 Therefore it should be disconcerting if investors don’t conduct their due diligence.

 Besides announcing fictional investors, dubious ICOs would pronounce colossal investments from shady groups.
 Overdoing themselves to gain public trust could indicate falsification of their funding history.
 Every team should be able to account for its funding.

 The white paper is an essential document in the crypto space.
 It details the team’s mission.
 It opens our understanding of the team’s objectives and their means of achieving them.

 11. Absent WhitePaper

 The absence of a WhitePaper denies investors the opportunity to share in the coin’s vision.
 Cryptocurrencies are inherently disruptive.
 You’d therefore expect that such projects would let their investors in on what they’re about.
 It would be unsettling to think that a project wouldn’t know its intentions.